ljtamang/codeBERT-QG/README.md

 ### Data

 You can download codeQG data from [Google Drive](https://drive.google.com/drive/folders/1YYKW5gfXJ1N6E0ga-gbNXRJ5ZZrz33UM?usp=sharing).
-Put all train, dev and test folder into folder na `./data`.
+Download, unzipped it and put direcotry 'data' at same level as direcotry 'code' ( don't put inside code folder).
 ### Train

 We fine-tune the model on 3*1080Ti GPUs.